 - Research each program's requirements.
-You should determine whether your programs have specific requirements regarding reference roles or relationships before listing references on your application.
-Many programs have strict guidelines and completed references cannot be removed or replaced.
+You should determine whether your programs have specific requirements regarding reference roles or relationships before listing References on your application.
+Many programs have strict guidelines and completed References cannot be removed or replaced.

-Submit a Reference Request
+Submit a Request

 - In the References section, click Create Reference Request.

-- Enter the reference's full name and email address.
+- Enter the Reference's full name and email address.

-- Select the date by which you would like this reference completed.
+- Select the date by which you would like this Reference completed.
 We recommend selecting a date that is at least four weeks before your earliest deadline.

-- Click the checkboxes to indicate your permission for us (and programs) to contact your references.
+- Click the checkboxes to indicate your permission for us (and programs) to contact your References.

 - Click Save This Reference Request to submit it.
-Once you do so, an email is immediately sent to the reference.
+Once you do so, an email is immediately sent to the Reference.

-- Confirm with your references that they received the email notification.
+- Confirm with your References that they received the email notification.

-Change a Reference's Email Address
+Change the Reference's Email Address

 If you entered an incorrect email address for an Reference, or if your Reference asks that you send the request to a different email address, you must delete the request and then re-add it with the correct email.